-Why Visit Jaipur
+Reasons To Visit Jaipur

 Image Source- Wikimedia

-Colourful Rajasthan Culture
+Colourful Rajasthani Culture

 Things To Eat

 Ghewar is in demand during the festivals of Teej and Gangaur.
-It’s a disc-shaped sweet deep fried in ghee, coated with melted Mawa and finally garnished with almonds and pistachios.
+Its a disc-shaped sweet deep fried in ghee, coated with melted Mawa and finally garnished with almonds and pistachios.

 Possibly the most popular traditional dish of Rajasthan is daal, baati and churma.
 Daal is served with stuffed baati which is baked over coal or in an oven, and the churma is sweet in taste, prepared with jaggery, roasted flour, dry fruits and a mighty good amount of ghee.
 For more famous delicacies of Rajasthan, explore our Rajasthani cuisine section.

 When To Go

-Best time to visit Jaipur is from October to March.
+The best time to visit Jaipur is from October to March.
 During summers temperature rises to 45-degree celsius.

 How To Reach